sharmalab/Emory-BMI-GSoC-2019/README.md

 # Emory BMI GSoC 2019

-Welcome to GSoC 2019.
-We have applied as a GSoC organization, and we look forward to working with you this summer.
+Emory BMI has been accepted as a mentoring organization for Google Summer of Code 2019!
+We are excited and looking forward to working with the students.

 # Communicating with the mentors